Probing the cosmic sterile-neutrino background with IceCube: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Austin Schneider for helping with the HESE Monte Carlo simulation and Ivan Esteban for helping with nuSIprop.
 The authors would also like to thank Subhendra Mohanty and Ivan Esteban for their comments and suggestions on the manuscript.
-PP thanks Ranjan Laha for useful discussion.
+The authors thank Ranjan Laha for useful discussions.
+The authors acknowledge the anonymous referee who motivated a large body of work in this manuscript.
 BC is supported by an OPERA grant and seed grant NFSG/PIL/2023/P3821 from BITS Pilani.
 PP acknowledges the support from the National Post-Doctoral Fellowship by the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), Government of India (SERB-PDF/2023/002356) and the IOE-IISc fellowship program.
+The authors acknowledge the use of computational resources provided by DIST-FIST Project No. SR/FST/PS-1/2017/30.